Why You Can't Ignore Your CSA Score & FMCSA Safety Data

 Companies can be assigned “High Risk,” “Moderate Risk,” Risk,” “Monitor,” or “Warning Level” based on their failure to meet acceptable BASIC thresholds.
 The most serious is “High Risk,” resulting from two or more consecutive months at or above the 90th percentile for several BASICs.
 These companies are subject to immediate action and will be investigated by the FMCSA within 90 days of their assignment to the prioritization list.

-High CSA scores are red flags for the FMCSA — and the more your business is audited, the more you are likely to continue being audited until you correct issues found by the FMCSA.
+High CSA scores are red flags for the FMCSA — and the more your business is audited, the more likely you are to continue to be audited until you correct your compliance issues.

-Top 2023 FMCSA Violations that Impact CSA Scores
+The Top FMCSA Violations that Impacted CSA Scores in 2024

-Here are the top FMCSA violations of 2023 (so far) that negatively impact performance in the BASIC categories.
+Here are the top FMCSA violations of 2024 that negatively impacted performance in the BASIC categories, plus the number of instances companies were caught committing the violations.

-1. Inquiries into driving record not kept in driver qualification file
+- Inquiries into driving records not kept in driver qualification file - 1,494 violations

-2. Failing to maintain a driver qualification file on each driver
+- Failing to maintain a driver qualification file on each driver - 1,073 violations

-1. Using a driver before receiving a pre-employment result
+- Using a driver before receiving a pre-employment result - 1,789 violations

-2. Using an unqualified driver (due to a positive or refused drug test)
+- Using an unqualified driver (positive or refused drug test) - 1,144 violations

-1. False reports of records of duty status
+- False reports of records of duty status - 2,840 violations

-2. Not using the appropriate method to record hours of service
+- Not using the appropriate method to record hours of service - 1,721 violations

-3. Requiring or permitting a driver to drive after 15 hours on duty
+- Requiring or permitting a driver to drive after 15 hours on duty - 1,381 violations

-1. Failing to have a means of indicating maintenance due dates
+- Failing to have a means of indicating maintenance due dates - 1,952 violations

-2. Failing to keep a maintenance record identifying the vehicle
+- Failing to keep a maintenance record identifying the vehicle - 1,728 violations

-3. Using a CMV that is not periodically inspected
+- Using a CMV that is not periodically inspected - 1,333 violations

 The main takeaway?
 Be diligent with your CSA safety and violation data.